 “This is a time for critical choices at a critical time and people need to know their rights,” says Jeff Anderson, Esq.

 Some allege that the Archdiocese’s action is a selfish move in anticipation of an upcoming change in the law that will make clergy abuse lawsuits more available in the future.
 “Only time will show what the true motivations of the Archdiocese are,” according to J. Michael Reck, Esq.

 Pitfalls of the Program: Eligibility for the compensation program turns on two key issues:

--Burden of Proof.
-Second, according to the published guidelines, the Archdiocese’ program requires corroboration be provided by the survivors.
+- The Burden of Proof: Second, according to the published guidelines, the Archdiocese program requires corroboration to be provided by the survivors.
 However, the Archdiocese has refused to provide the survivors with access to the secret church documents regarding the abusive priests that could prove their case.